'A thriving and diverse regional corridor': the vision for BLORBC

 Hosted by the The Archibald Hotel Kurrajong Heights on Tuesday, February 21, over 50 people representing 40 businesses located along, or nearby, Bell's Line of Road attended the event, ahead of the council's official launch at the end of March.

-BLORBC member, Fiona Germaine, said the council wants to build relationships between businesses, the community and governments.
+BLORBC member, Fiona Germaine, said the council wants to build relationships between businesses, governments and the community.

 "So we can achieve our vision of a road that is a thriving and diverse regional corridor to live, work and enjoy for residents, travellers and visitors alike," she said.